rbino/ems-qart/README.md

 sudo apt -f install
 ```
 Then type `ems-qart` in a terminal to start the program

+If you're not on a deb based distro see "Building on Linux"

 ## Windows installation
 Go to the [latest release](https://github.com/rbino/ems-qart/releases/latest) and download the zip for Windows